yousefalsatouf/BeCode-Training/02-the-hill/04-PHP/oop/README.md

 Gives you various ways to think and solve problems.
 More easily translate your programming skills into other Object-Oriented languages.
 Become a more valuable developer.

+## Tenets of Object-Oriented Programming

+1. The DRY principal or Don’t Repeat Yourself.
+When you repeat the same code in multiple locations, updating becomes a nightmare.
+Maximize reusability, minimize repeating code.

+2. The KISS principle: Keep It Simple Stupid.
+Don't use fancy OOP features just because you can.
+Use fancy OOP features because they have specific, demonstrable benefits to the problem you're trying to solve.

 ## Declaring a Class